starton-io/tyrscale/sdk/tyrscale-sdk-go/docs/Upstream.md

 NewUpstreamWithDefaults instantiates a new Upstream object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetFasthttpSettings

+`func (o *Upstream) GetFasthttpSettings() UpstreamFastHTTPSettings`

+GetFasthttpSettings returns the FasthttpSettings field if non-nil, zero value otherwise.

+### GetFasthttpSettingsOk

+`func (o *Upstream) GetFasthttpSettingsOk() (*UpstreamFastHTTPSettings, bool)`

+GetFasthttpSettingsOk returns a tuple with the FasthttpSettings field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetFasthttpSettings

+`func (o *Upstream) SetFasthttpSettings(v UpstreamFastHTTPSettings)`

+SetFasthttpSettings sets FasthttpSettings field to given value.

+### HasFasthttpSettings

+`func (o *Upstream) HasFasthttpSettings() bool`

+HasFasthttpSettings returns a boolean if a field has been set.

 ### GetHost